niwinz/djorm-ext-pguuid/docs/index.rst

 Creating objects
 ~~~~~~~~~~~~~~~~

-This is a sample example of creating objects with array fields.
+This is a sample example of creating objects with uuid fields.

 .. code-block:: pycon